TAM Transportes Aéreos Regionais Flight 402: Crew

 The captain was 35-year-old José Antonio Moreno, who had more than 9,000 hours of flight experience, including 3,000 hours on the Fokker 100.
 He graduated from Mogi-Mirim Airclub, situated in São Paulo, in 1987.
 The first officer was 27-year-old Ricardo Luis Gomes, who had 4,000 flight hours, with 160 of them on the Fokker 100.
 He graduated from Rio Claro Airclub, in São Paulo in 1988.
 There were also five flight attendants on board.

-Cause
+Accident

 Rolls-Royce Tay 650-15 on a Fokker 100 of a type similar to the accident aircraft, with thrust reverser actuated.

 The safety system cable, responsible for pulling the power lever to the idle position, was no longer able to withstand the physical strain of being pulled one way by the actuator, while the copilot forced it the other way by pushing the throttle lever to the fully open position — the cable soon parted at a maintenance connection.
 With the lever no longer restrained by the safety system, the copilot continued to hold the right throttle fully open.
 The combination of the right engine at full thrust in reverse and the left engine still at normal forward take-off thrust caused the aircraft to roll violently to the right and descend into the ground.